cmu-sei/juneberry/docs/getting_started.md

 Juneberry can be installed in a virtual environment.
 However, a specific order of operations and a set of platform versions is required in order to get all the included platforms to install properly.

-## Project Layout

-Assuming the same project-root structure as before, the manual installation will introduce another directory inside the project-root.
-Perform these installation steps **INSIDE** the project-root.
-Follow the instructions above in the docker section for setting up the project root and acquiring a copy of Juneberry.

 ## Set up a virtual environment

 Any virtual environment,such as venv or pyenv, can be used.
 The first step is to construct and enter